bihansamarasinghe/Create-GitHub-Trending-list-Beautiful-soup-Project/README.md

-Sure, here's a GitHub-style README article for the provided Python script:

----

 # GitHub Trending Repositories Scraper

 This Python script scrapes trending repositories from GitHub using BeautifulSoup and requests libraries.
 It fetches information about trending repositories such as the repository name and link.